Skip to content Skip to footer

 • Whether either of you brought extra assets or money into the marriage – through an inheritance, for example

-• Any family businesses and their value/ liquidity
+• Any family businesses and their value/liquidity

-• Your pension provision compared to your partner’s, particularly if one of you hasn’t worked for any length of time, such as a stay at home parent.
+• Your pension provision compared to your partner’s, particularly if one of you hasn’t worked for any length of time, such as a stay-at-home parent.

-Why our clients choose us
+Why our clients choose us for divorce financial settlements?

-• Have a sensitive and caring approach
+• Our sensitive and tenacious approach

 Try our relationship breakdown tool